KaranModasiya/WEF/README.md

 :ballot_box_with_check: Simple login template for Evil Twin attack (multiple languages supported)

-:ballot_box_with_check: Enable/disable monitor mode and view information about the network interface (frequencies, chipset, MAC...)
+:ballot_box_with_check: Toggle monitor mode and view information about the network interface (frequencies, chipset, etc.)

 :ballot_box_with_check: 2.4 GHz and 5 GHz supported